-This business started over 150 years ago when A.P Monroe began curing meat in the smokehouse behind his home in North Carolina.
-They offer a Southside and Westside menu, and customers recommend the ‘smoked Texas’ and ‘Carolina pork.’
-You can, of course, make your food choices yourself and check out both menus by visiting their website.
+This locally-owned Jacksonville business started over 150 years ago when A.P Monroe began curing meat in the smokehouse behind his home in North Carolina.
+Now in Northern Florida, They offer a Southside and Westside menu, and customers recommend the ‘Smoked Texas’ and ‘Carolina Pork’ entree items!
+You can check out both menus by visiting their website.

 #15 Butt Hutt Smokehouse

-This food truck is a favorite in Jacksonville and is known for its signature sauces and dips.
+This local food truck is a favorite in Jacksonville and is known for its signature sauces and dips.
 They cook meat using a slow and low method and serve a heap of delicious food, from pulled pork sandwiches and spicy jerk chicken to curry fries and corn nuggets.
-Because this food truck moves around, you’ll need to check out their website if you want to catch them.
+Because this food truck moves around to various Jacksonville neighborhoods across the city, you’ll need to check out their website if you want to catch them.
 Reviewers say it’ll be worth the effort!

-Celebrating the tradition of slow-smoked, Southern, style barbecue, Gator’s Barbecue offers a huge range of delectable dishes.
+Celebrating the tradition of slow-smoked, Southern-style barbecue, Gator’s Barbecue near Rolling Hills offers a huge range of local delectable dishes.
 Whether you crave Texas-style beef brisket slowly smoked for 18 hours, juicy smoked ribs, pork, turkey, chicken, or sausage, Gators BBQ has just what you want.
-This family business crafts eight delicious sauces in-house, although many reviewers say their meat doesn’t need any sauce!
+This locally-owned family business crafts eight delicious sauces in-house, although many reviewers say their meat doesn’t need any sauce!
 Their full menu is available on their website.

 #17 Four Rivers Smokehouse

-Whether you’re stuck for time or simply want to try something different, a hole-in-the-wall is always a great shout.
-These tiny, understated eateries often serve some of the most fantastic food you’ll eat, and Jacksonville is no stranger to this phenomenon.
-Here are some of the best hole-in-the-wall eateries in Jax:
+Whether you’re stuck for time or simply want to try something different, a locally-owned hole-in-the-wall is always a great shout.
+These tiny, understated eateries often serve some of the most fantastic local food you’ll eat in the city, and Jacksonville is no stranger to this phenomenon.
+Here are some of the best hole-in-the-wall eateries in Jax!

 #20 Dos Gatos

-This tiny bar doesn’t currently serve food, but it’s so well-reviewed that we had to put it on the list’s hole-in-the-wall section!
-Customers rave about the raspberry lagerita and orange jalapeno margarita, so if you’ve already eaten and want to wash it all down with a drink, this is the place for you.
+This tiny local bar doesn’t currently serve food, but it’s so well-reviewed that we had to put it on the list’s hole-in-the-wall section!
+Jacksonville customers rave about the raspberry lagerita and orange jalapeno margarita, so if you’ve already eaten and want to wash it all down with a drink, this is the place nearby for you.
 You can find their full drinks menu right here.

 #21 Lola’s Burrito & Burger Joint

 Barbecue and seafood can be delicious, but if you’ve never eaten at a traditional Italian restaurant or tried freshly-baked bread from a French bakery, you might want to try something new.
-Here are some of Jacksonville’s best fusion and European eateries:
+Here are some of Jacksonville’s best local fusion and European eateries.

 #25 Restaurant Orsay